zzzprojects/learn-orm/tutorials/visual-studio/debugging-in-visual-studio.md

 The term debugging means removing bugs or errors from your code.
 Now, there are different ways to do this.
 For example;

- - You might debug by scanning your code looking for typos, or by using a code analyzer.
+ - Debug by scanning your code looking for typos, or by using a code analyzer.
- - You might debug code by using a performance profiler.
+ - Debug code by using a performance profiler.
- - You might debug by using a debugger.
+ - Debug by using a debugger.

 ## What is Debugger?